 Sydney attended Platt School, and by 1905 the family were living at Rose Cottage.
 After a spell resident at Kettle Cottage, the family then moved to No.3 Church Villas, which had been built by Sydney’s maternal grandmother Harriett Fuller, who also ran the Blue Anchor pub.
 Sydney’s father eventually took over the pub in 1913, and he opened his old house as a confectioners’ shop.
 Sydney could often be seen travelling around the local area with one of his brothers on his father’s horse and trap selling confectionary, soft drinks, tobacco and even haberdashery.

 When war broke out in 1914 Sydney had been working as a farm labourer, and on 7 August he became one of the very first from Platt to enlist.
-He attested in Maidstone and was described in a medical inspection as being 5’ 6” tall, 125lbs in weight and having blue eyes and brown hair.
+He attested in Maidstone and described in a medical examination as being 5’ 6” tall, 125lbs in weight and having blue eyes and brown hair.
 He was passed fit for service and joined The Queen’s Own (Royal West Kent Regiment) and sent to the regimental depot (also in Maidstone) for training.